harrietckm/Hello-World3/README.md

 4. If the build fails then

-    a) read the error and see if is something easy like github not being setup properly, correct github setupcommand
+    a) read the error and see if it is something easy like github not being setup properly, correct github setupcommand

     b) check the known issues below